CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3.md

 {{%/notice%}}

 {{%notice note%}}
-NVUE commands are not supported for OSPFv3.
+NVUE does no provide commands for OSPFv3.
+You must configure OSPFv3 with vtysh commands and by manually editing configuration files.
 {{%/notice%}}

 ### OSPFv3 Numbered